Dealing with Annotator Disagreement in Hate Speech Classification: Experimental Results

+We conducted four classification experiments (E1-E4) focusing on how to handle annotator disagreements and evaluated the performance of the model on the designated test sets.

+For evaluating the models, we use two different test sets: \textit{Gold} and \textit{Silver}.
+The Gold test set contains only those samples where all annotators are in agreement, ensuring high reliability.
+There are 646/652/710 samples in the Gold test set for 6-, 4-, and 2-class problems, respectively.
+The Silver test set includes both the agreed-upon samples and those with disagreement among annotators but a clear majority vote (MV).
+This allows us to evaluate model performance on consensus data (Gold) versus a broader, more realistic set (Silver).
+There are 1,894/2,022/1,831 samples in the Silver test set for 6-, 4-, and 2-class problems, respectively.
+Once the test sets were fixed for all classification experiments, we used the following experiments with different \textit{training sets:}

+\textbf{Experiment 1:} We only kept the training samples for which there is consensus (i.e. all annotators have picked the same single category).
+Note that this approach filters out a large portion of the data, also considering that for full agreement, there must be a single selection from each annotator; thus, tweets involving multiple classes are also filtered out.
+Furthermore, as annotators generally agree about the no hate speech class, the resulting set is very unbalanced.
+As a result, there are 2,580/2,606/2,786 training samples for 6-, 4- and 2-class tasks.

-\textbf{Experiment 2:} In addition to the above tweets, we also kept the tweets where the majority vote is clear (see \ref{sec:4.1.1}).
-This increases both the total number of tweets kept and the proportion of hate category (where there is less consensus) among the data that is kept.
+\textbf{Experiment 2:} In addition to the consensus samples, we also kept the training samples where the majority vote is clear (see \ref{sec:aggreg}).
+This increases both the total number of tweets kept and the classes are more balanced.
+As a result, there are more than 7,300 samples in this category.

-\textbf{Experiment 3:} In this experiment, we used all the data, including those from the first and second experiments, as well as the data where the majority is not clearly defined.
-The disagreement rates are approximately 10\%, 12\%, and 13\% for the 2-class, 4-class, and 6-class problems, respectively.
+\textbf{Experiment 3:} In this experiment, we used all 8,820 samples for training, but the label distribution varied by aggregation strategy and number of classes.
+The proportion of the samples with disagreement is approximately 16.4\%, 15\%, and 8\% for the 6-class, 4-class, and 2-class problems, respectively.

 \textbf{Experiment 4:} In this experiment, we apply an averaging ensemble, given two classifier models: Lenient and Sensitive.
 These classifiers are trained using all the data as in Experiment 3.
 For the Lenient classifier, we adopt the minimum label value among annotators, representing the most lenient (not sensitive) interpretation.
 For the Sensitive classifier, we adopt the maximum label value, representing the most sensitive interpretation.
 The final prediction is obtained by averaging the outputs of both classifiers, aiming to balance between lenient and sensitive judgments in ambiguous cases.